sonic-net/SONiC/doc/system_health_monitoring/system-health-HLD.md

 Before the switch boot up finish, the system health monitoring service shall be able to know the switch is in boot up status(see open question 1).

-If monit service is not avalaible, will consider it as fault condition.
+If monit service is not avalaible, will consider system in fault condition.
 FAN/PSU/ASIC data not available will also considered as fault conditon.
-Incomplete data in the DB will also be considered as fault condition, e.g., voltage data is there but threshold data not available.
+Incomplete data in the DB will also be considered as fault condition, e.g., PSU voltage data is there but threshold data not available.

 Monit, thermalctld and psud will raise syslog when fault condition encounterd, so system health monitor will only generate some general syslog on these situation to avoid redundant.
 For example, when fault condition meet, "system health status change to fault" can be print out, "system health status change to normal" when it recovered.